tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 For this Deliverable, there will be augmentations for 5 requirements:

-1) PRESENTATION: with project outline, topic and why we chose the questions, data source, description of data exploration and analysis, google slides
+**1) PRESENTATION:** with project outline, topic and why we chose the questions, data source, description of data exploration and analysis, google slides

 - Link to presentation: https://docs.google.com/presentation/d/1u-Dq1I57YpX5nCJLc6dQAZWPwopah6UY30V5wysAfAc/edit#slide=id.g35f391192_065